microsoft/go/eng/doc/fips/UserGuide.md

 ### [crypto/elliptic](https://pkg.go.dev/crypto/elliptic)

-Not implemented by any backend, but the following `elliptic.Curve` constructors can be used together with `crypto/ecdsa`.
+Not implemented by any backend, but to use `ecdsa.GenerateKey`, one of the following `elliptic.Curve` constructors must be used to specify the curve.
+See [`ecdsa.GenerateKey`](#func-generatekey) for additional requirements.
+As long as the requirements are met, only the name of the curve is used, not the curve parameters or methods implemented by standard Go crypto, allowing FIPS compliance.

 ```go
 func elliptic.P224() elliptic.Curve